-NOVEMBER 20 - BIRTHS
+NOVEMBER 20 – BIRTHS – Scientists born on November 20th

 James Bertram Collip

-Born 20 Nov 1892; died 19 Jun 1965.
+Born 20 Nov 1892; died 19 Jun 1965 at age 72.

-The Discovery of Insulin, by Michael Bliss.
+The Discovery of Insulin, by Michael Bliss. - book suggestion.

 Edwin Powell Hubble

-Born 20 Nov 1889; died 28 Sep 1953
+Born 20 Nov 1889; died 28 Sep 1953 at age 63. quotes

-American astronomer, born in Marshfield, Mo., who is considered the founder of extragalactic astronomy and who provided the first evidence of the expansion of the universe.
-In 1923-5 he identified Cepheid variables in "spiral nebulae" M31 and M33 and proved conclusively that they are outside the Galaxy.
+American astronomer who is considered the founder of extragalactic astronomy and who provided the first evidence of the expansion of the universe.
+In 1923-5 he identified Cepheid variables in “spiral nebulae” M31 and M33 and proved conclusively that they are outside the Galaxy.
 His investigation of these objects, which he called extragalactic nebulae and which astronomers today call galaxies, led to his now-standard classification system of elliptical, spiral, and irregular galaxies, and to proof that they are distributed uniformly out to great distances.
 Hubble measured distances to galaxies and their redshifts, and in 1929 he published the velocity-distance relation which is the basis of modern cosmology.

 Earnest A. Hooton

-Born 20 Nov 1887; died 3 May 1954.
+Born 20 Nov 1887; died 3 May 1954 at age 66. quotes

-Earnest A(lbert) Hooton was an American physical anthropologist who investigated human evolution and racial differentiation, classified and described human populations, and examined the relationship between personality and physical type, particularly with respect to criminal behaviour.
+Earnest Albert Hooton was an American physical anthropologist and primatologist who investigated human evolution and racial differentiation, classified and described human populations, and examined the relationship between personality and physical type, particularly with respect to criminal behaviour.
 He established Harvard University as a principal U.S. centre for physical anthropology.
 In the 1930s, he studied American criminals, and in his controversial books, The American Criminal (1939) and Crime and the Man (1939), he sought to to connect criminal behaviour with physical or racial factors.
 His books written for the layperson include: Up from the Ape; Apes, Men and Morons; and Twilight of Man, Why We Behave Like Apes and Vice Versa.

 Karl von Frisch